 It is suggested that boats on Loch Stack are booked at the time of room reservation and they are very popular.
 Weeks are available at certain times of the year on the River Dionard – please contact the hotel for further details.
 Boats on Loch More can also be booked in advance.
 The rest of the fishing is allocated via the board method (see above).

 Will I have to walk far to get good fishing?

 Access To Loch Stack is from the roadside as are some of the hotel brown trout lochs.
 It is fair to say that most of the better brown trout lochs involve a fair amount of walking, although most of it is fairly easy and along established paths.
 On average you could expect to walk from three to eight miles in the course of a day’s fishing, although there are beats that will involve less walking and some which require more.

 What are the fishing hours?

-The fishing hours are within reason up to the guests but there is no night fishing and guests are asked to inform the hotel if they are not coming in for dinner, and are reminded that the fishing board is done directly after dinner, if guests are not there they will lose their place.
+The fishing hours are up to 6.30pm guests are asked to inform the hotel if they are not coming in for dinner or will be late back so we know you are safely of the hill , and are reminded that the fishing board is done directly after dinner, if guests are not there they will lose their place.

 What can I expect in terms of numbers and size of fish?

 This depends on the extent of your experience of fishing for wild fish in natural surroundings.
 There are Brown Trout of up to 9lbs and in a fortnight you would expect to have a reasonable chance of trying for one of these fish.
 However, the really big fish are quite difficult to catch.
 An average angler, on a first visit to Scourie, can expect to catch upwards of six fish per day with the sprinkling of fish in the region of a pound.
 Salmon tend to be mainly grilse between 4 and 8lbs in weight although a fish of 23 lbs was taken from Loch Stack in 1997.
 Sea Trout vary from finnock (immature fish) to many pounds.